kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 	- Mr. Portshire promised to paint Laedra naked in exchange for water.
 She agreed.
 TODO: ask why it's valuable.
 	- Cass gave a heroic speech to everyone to perservere, he has a moonlight shining sword.
 	- Valindra took the ponytail out of her hair to cover her ears.
+	- We left Taevus and took the chest with the sextant with us instead.
+Sarannis asked Glubbery why he wanted to take him with us and persuaded him that he would be better off leaving him here, higher chance of living.